 Traffic Director for open service mesh

-The service mesh reduces the amount of networking code that you must write and maintain to run your services.
-Instead, the service proxy performs networking functions alongside your business logic.
+Traffic Director is Google Cloud's fully-managed traffic control plane for service meshes.
+Using a service mesh reduces the amount of networking code that you must write and maintain to run your services.
+Instead, Traffic Director performs networking functions alongside your business logic.

 Traffic Director features